jasonreilly89/back_to_the_dashboard/README.md

 # back_to_the_dashboard

-A minimal Flask dashboard that parses training logs for trading models and displays PRAUC and prevalence charts.
+A minimal Flask dashboard that parses training logs for trading models and displays APμ against the prevalence baseline along with lift charts.

 ## Usage
 1. Install dependencies